 “I have been gluten free for just over 15 months.

 I have lost about 10 pounds from changing my diet.
 I suffer from IBS, and gluten is a definite trigger for my symptoms.
 Being gluten free keeps my digestion healthy and pain free.
+I took a look at some fit tea reviews and found out that it was a nice herbal supplement to help suppress my appetite.

 At first the most difficult part at first was beer, but now I cannot tolerate beer for other reasons, so it doesn’t bother me.
 The easiest part was having lots of alternatives to shop for or cook with.
 I really enjoy cooking, so for me it was an exciting challenge to come up with gluten free (and dairy free) meals.